Abuzarr123/DevOps-Unit-3-Workshop/README.md

 2. Installing the necessary libraries by running `pip install -r requirements.txt`
 3. Running the application by running `python app.py`

-> If using ACG, you will need to install pip with `sudo apt install python3-pip`
+> If using Pluralsight, you will need to install pip with `sudo apt install python3-pip`

 You should see output that looks like this: